oleksandrbyk/blog/content/blog/2019-09-26-september-19-dvc-heartbeat.md

-To give a short summary — by default, DVC copies the files from your working directory to the cache (this is for safety reasons, it is better to duplicate the data.).
+To give a short summary — by default, DVC copies the files from your working directory to the cache (this is for safety reasons, it is better to duplicate the data).
 If you have reflinks (copy-on-write) enabled on your file system, DVC will use that method — which is as safe as copying.
 You can also configure DVC to use hardlinks/symlinks to save some space and time, but it will require enabling the protected mode (making data files in workspace read-only).
 Read more details [here](https://dvc.org/doc/user-guide/large-dataset-optimization).